FoodPolka

 March 5, 2015 by Food Polka

 I’m not a big fanatic of olives, but I always have a jar or a can of this popular delicacy in my kitchen.
 Why?
 For several reasons: 1) Almost every person I know likes olives.
 2) They are cheap.
-3) Don’t go bad fast and store in a can or jar, always taste just as good.
+3) Don’t go bad fast and store in a can or jar; it always tastes just as good.
 4) They do not need a long time to process or cook.
-5) They are the perfect accompaniment to other dishes like meat, pizza, […]
+5) They are the perfect accompaniment to other dishes like meat, […]

 Share this: